uweTelco/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.
+### Uptime measurement
+To measure the uptime, the uptime of the services will be measured, should be above 98%

+### Response Time Compliance
+Here is to measure the response time following the SLO target to have 95% requests ≤ 200ms.

+### Error Budget Burn Rate
+We check the slo violations based on the # of requests.
+500 http responses shoud be < 3%

+### Pod Readiness
+The time that the pods are ready for the given serives shall be above 98%.

+### Request Rate
+Regualar have the # of requests shown on a dashboard, there is no limit assigned with this, since this hopefully will always grow as our company will grow.

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.